nicolasdd1996/equity-intraday-momentum/README.md

-# Intraday Noise Area Momentum Strategy on NQ Futures
+# Intraday Noise Area Momentum Strategy on NQ Futures (with Breadth Filter)

 ## Overview

-This repository implements and backtests an intraday momentum strategy inspired by [this concept](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4824172).
+This repository implements and backtests an intraday momentum strategy inspired by [this concept](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=4824172), with an added **breadth-based risk filter** to avoid trading during unfavorable macro conditions.

 The core idea:
 - Define a “Noise Area” based on recent price action.
 - Enter long or short trades when the price breaks above or below this Noise Area.
 - Manage risk using the Noise Area boundaries and intraday VWAP as dynamic stops.
+- **Trades are only allowed when the breadth model indicates a risk-on regime.**

 The strategy is tested on NQ E-mini futures, incorporating realistic transaction costs.